A Survey on Design Methodologies for Accelerating Deep Learning on Heterogeneous Architectures: Emerging trends and research directions

-Despite the energy and area consumption advantages offered by approximate computing approaches, their application is still challenging for several reasons.
-One of the challenges is the lack of design tools and formal models for error analysis and energy/accuracy/delay trade-off optimization.
-Another pivotal concern is combining approximate computing with the ability to switch, at runtime, between high-precision and low-precision operating modes.
-This property would enable approximate circuits to tune the energy consumption to the specific precision demands of different computational layers of a DL application.
-To maximize the benefits of approximate computing in heterogeneous embedded platforms, a cross-layer co-design approach is desirable to introduce approximations at both hardware and software levels.
-At a lower level of abstraction, one critical concern is ensuring data reliability and integrity.
-Therefore, exploring the impact of process, voltage, and temperature variations, as well as transistor aging, on the errors of approximate computations is crucial.
-Scientific works existing in the literature suggest that the potential of approximate computing extends beyond AI, HPC, and signal processing applications; it can be reasonably expected that it will gain popularity in any application context with stringent constraints on resource utilization, energy efficiency, and computational delays.
+Despite the energy and area savings offered by \textbf{approximate computing} approaches, their application remains challenging, as there is a lack of design tools and formal models for error analysis and energy/accuracy/delay trade-offs.
+Future research directions in this field include combining approximate computing with the ability to switch between high-precision and low-precision operating modes, enabling approximate circuits to tune the energy consumption to the specific precision demands of different computational layers.
+One critical concern is ensuring data reliability and integrity: exploring the impact of process, voltage, and temperature variations, as well as transistor aging, on the errors of approximate computations is crucial.
+Finally, the potential of approximate computing extends beyond AI, HPC, and signal processing applications; it is reasonable to expect that it will gain popularity in any application context with stringent constraints on resource utilization, energy efficiency, and computational delays.